Unification of Germany: Roads and railways

 The Bavarian Ludwig Railway, which was the first passenger or freight rail line in the German lands, connected Nuremberg and Fürth in 1835.
 Although it was 6 km long and only operated in daylight, it proved both profitable and popular.
 Within three years, 141 km of track had been laid, by 1840, 462 km, and by 1860, 11157 km.
 Lacking a geographically central organizing feature (such as a national capital), the rails were laid in webs, linking towns and markets within regions, regions within larger regions, and so on.
 As the rail network expanded, it became cheaper to transport goods: in 1840, 18 Pfennigs per ton per kilometer and in 1870, five Pfennigs.
 The effects of the railway were immediate.
 For example, raw materials could travel up and down the Ruhr Valley without having to unload and reload.
-Railway lines encouraged economic activity by creating demand for commodities and by facilitating commerce.
+Railway lines stumulated economic activity by creating demand for commodities and by facilitating commerce.
 In 1850, inland shipping carried three times more freight than railroads; by 1870, the situation was reversed, and railroads carried four times more.
 Rail travel changed how cities looked and how people traveled.
 Its impact reached throughout the social order, affecting the highest born to the lowest.
 Although some of the outlying German provinces were not serviced by rail until the 1890s, the majority of the population, manufacturing centers, and production centers were linked to the rail network by 1865.